blackbhc/refactor/development-manual/development.md

   - `insert_to_table`: insert the parsed key-value pair into the hash table.
 The hash table is defined with string-type key and a `ini::Value`-type value.
 The key of the hash table = section name + "_" + key name of parameter in the ini file, where the space in the section name will be replaced by `_`.
-  - `get_xxx`: the function to extract the value of a key in the parameter file.
-Support to get boolean, number, string, and vector of number and string.
-  - `has`: check whether a key exist in the parameter file.

 ### `src/output`: define the `writer` class